xinyee20/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
+2. At the same time, a new button named `G04` will be created in the _Side Bar_.
-2. **Serenity** will switch to tutorial group `G04` page.
+3. **Serenity** will switch to tutorial group `G04` page.
-3. You can now see the list of students and a default list of tutorial lessons for tutorial group `G04`.
+4. You can now see the list of students and a default list of tutorial lessons for tutorial group `G04`.

 ####  4.1.2.
 Delete an existing tutorial group: `delgrp`

 You can use this command to delete an existing tutorial group.

+> :memo: **Notes regarding the `delgrp` command:**
+> After deleting a tutorial group, the button named after the tutorial group will be deleted as well.

 **Format:**